-All faculty, staff and students who become aware of alleged criminal activity on-campus or at other University affiliated locations, shall report this information promptly to University Security and/or local law enforcement.
+All faculty, staff and students who become aware of alleged criminal activity that occurs on-campus, at other University affiliated locations, at Messabi Range College, at Normandale Partnership Center, or at MSU Mankato Graduate and Professional Education Center shall report this information promptly to University Security and/or local law enforcement as detailed in the specific section for each location.
 It is imperative that crimes or other emergencies be reported promptly and accurately, when the victim of a crime elects to or is unable to make a report, so that University officials may respond accordingly.

-University Security officers can take reports at the University Security department office located in Wiecking Center 222, by phone at 507-389-2111 or via our website www.mnsu.edu/security.
+MSU Mankato Campus: University Security officers can take reports at the University Security department office located in Wiecking Center 222, by phone at 507-389-2111or via our website www.mnsu.edu/security.
+University Security has dispatchers and Campus Security Officers on duty 24 hours a day, seven days a week.
+Other methods of contacting security to report an emergency/crime are the use of blue light emergency phones or by making a Silent Witness Report.
 In addition, University Security officers can be dispatched to your location if you are on-campus.
-While criminal activity and any emergencies may be reported directly to law enforcement officials, all faculty, staff and students shall also report this information to University Security for the purpose of making timely warning reports and annual statistical disclosure.
+While criminal activity and any emergencies may be reported directly to law enforcement officials, all faculty, staff and students shall also report this information to University Security for the purpose of making timely warning reports (as defined in the Timely Warning section of this report) and annual statistical disclosure.

 Upon receiving a report of criminal activity, University Security will consider timely warning notifications and document the incident in a case report.
-Case reports will be forwarded to the appropriate University officials for determination of violations or disciplinary considerations, and shared with appropriate law enforcement agencies.
+Case reports will be forwarded upon completion of the investigation, to the appropriate University officials for determination of violations or disciplinary considerations and shared with appropriate law enforcement agencies.
 Reports of criminal activity received by University Security will be posted in our daily crime log, available during business hours at the University Security office in Wiecking Center 222.